 If your New Year's resolution is to swim more, the best swimming goggles can make all the difference.
-Whether you've signed up for your first open water triathlon, or you're just looking to get fitter by swimming laps at your local pool or reaping the rewards of a cold water plunge in the ocean, swimming goggles are key for protecting your eyes from both saltwater and chlorine.
+Whether you've signed up for your first open water triathlon, or you're just looking to get fitter by swimming laps at your local pool, swimming goggles are key for protecting your eyes from both saltwater and chlorine.

 So which are the best swimming goggles to buy, and should you opt for goggles with low-profile lenses for streamlined speed or wider, flatter lenses?
 Goggles with an adjustable nose bridge?
 Or with polarised lenses?
 We've tried and tested the best swimming goggles on the market — in the pool and open water — to help you decide which is the best for you.